 Finding mainframe security experts is a challenge.
-As a result, mainframes are often passed over during security reviews, which creates risk to some of the business’s most critical infrastructure.
-NetSPI partners with one of the world’s most qualified mainframe security experts to offer mainframe penetration testing that provides the coverage you need.
+As a result, mainframes are often passed over during security reviews, which increases the security risk to your business-critical infrastructure.
+NetSPI partners with one of the most qualified mainframe security experts to offer you the mainframe penetration testing service with the coverage you need.

-While the z/OS mainframe deployments can be far more secure than other platforms, they can still suffer from critical software and configuration vulnerabilities.
-These vulnerabilities often can be exploited via a simple REXX Exec, which presents significant risks to your company.
+While z/OS mainframe deployments are far more secure than other platforms, they still suffer from critical software and configuration vulnerabilities.
+Often, these vulnerabilities can be exploited via a simple REXX Exec, which presents significant risks to your company.

-NetSPI partners with mainframe security experts who use a proven approach to mainframe penetration testing on IBM z/OS systems to identify security vulnerabilities that exist within your mainframe.
+NetSPI’s mainframe security experts use a proven approach to mainframe penetration testing on IBM z/OS systems to identify security vulnerabilities that exist within your mainframe.

-During an onsite or remote pentest phase, our penetration testing experts test the following areas from multiple user perspectives to identify high risk privilege escalation paths:
+During an onsite or remote pentest, our mainframe penetration testing experts test the following areas from multiple user perspectives to identify high-risk privilege escalation paths: